 Natural Resources Performance Based Assessment Assignment

-You must complete one assignment from category A and the assessment in category B. Your test grade for the natural resources unit will be a combined score of the two categories.
+You must complete one assignment from each category – A, B, C, D, and E. Your test grade for the natural resources unit will be a combined score of the five categories.
 You may choose which assignment you would like to complete in each section.
 You only need to complete one assignment per category.
 You will not receive extra credit for completing work more than one assignment per category.
 All assignments are due at the end of class on Tuesday, October 6.

 You will save all of your work to your personal H drive.
 You will not print out your work unless instructed to do so.
 Mrs. Wilson will be grading your electronic work in order to save paper and trees (they are a natural resource after all!).
 When you are ready to turn in your work, you will copy and paste it into Mrs. Wilson’s inbox.

 You can find the folder to paste your work into under the following path: S:\Student Work\JanelleHarrier-Wilson\InBox.

 When you save your work, you should use the following naming convention: Lastname_Firstname_ClassPeriod_Assignment.
 Here is an example for student John Smith in first period who completed choice 1 from category A: Smith_John_01_A1.
 Please ask Mrs. Wilson if you have trouble following these directions.